 Tajikistan‘s formal courts have jurisdiction over claims relating to land leases.
-However, the majority of disputes relating to land-use rights are settled by the Land Committee, the national body responsible for administration of land.
+However, the majority of disputes relating to land-use rights are settled by the SCLMG.
 The Land Committee holds the power to legislate, enforce, and adjudicate land claims.
-If a party is not satisfied with the Land Committee’s decision, it may appeal to the formal courts (ARD 2003; GOT 2008).
+If a party is not satisfied with the Land Committee’s decision, it may appeal to the formal courts (GOT 2016a; ARD 2003; GOT 2008).

 Along Tajikistan’s border with Kyrgyzstan, in the northern Sughd Province, conflicts over pastureland have escalated since 2003, when political tension between the two countries led to restricted border movement.
-Most Tajik households living in the border region have at least a few head of livestock, but they have no grazing land.
+Most Tajik households living in the border region have at least a few heads of livestock, but they have no grazing land.
 Prior to 2003, these households had relatively free access to Kyrgyz pastureland, as the border was porous and not clearly defined.
-Violent outbreaks followed the border closing of 2003, as Tajik households were left with no option for grazing their livestock – a critical livelihood component for many of these households (Scalise 2010).
+Violent outbreaks followed the border closing of 2003, as Tajik households were left with no option for grazing their livestock – a critical means of livelihood for many rural households (Toktomushev 2017; Scalise 2010).

-Recognizing the high potential for escalating violence, both countries established conflict committees that helped to negotiate arrangements permitting the Tajik livestock owners to pay Kyrgyz shepherds and local governments to graze Tajik livestock on Kyrgyz land.
+Recognizing the high potential for escalating violence, both countries established conflict committees that helped to negotiate arrangements, permitting the Tajik livestock owners to pay Kyrgyz shepherds and local governments to graze Tajik livestock on Kyrgyz land.
 The Tajik households must pay between four and six times the amount that Kyrgyz households pay to graze livestock, and the Kyrgyz shepherds, while taking care of Tajik livestock, retain the milk produced by them.
-These arrangements are not formal, transparent or enforceable, fueling ongoing conflict.
-Underlying sources of continued tension include the unequal bargaining power between the Tajik livestock owners and the Kyrgyz shepherds and institutions, a lack of information on legal rights and a lack of transparency in decision-making, and the fact that parties have little recourse in the event that a problem arises.
-USAID is currently funding the Approach to Participatory Management of Natural Resources pilot project in the Fergana Valley, with the goal of developing an approach to conflict management in the borderland regions of Tajikistan and Kyrgyzstan (Scalise 2010).
+These arrangements are not formal, transparent or enforceable, and thus fuel ongoing conflict.
+Underlying sources of continued tension include the unequal bargaining power between the Tajik livestock owners and the Kyrgyz shepherds and institutions, a lack of information on legal rights, a lack of transparency in decision-making, and the fact that most parties have little recourse in the event that a problem arises.
+USAID funded a one-year pilot project Approach to Participatory Management of Natural Resources from 2009 to 2010 in the Fergana Valley, with the goal of developing an approach to conflict management in the borderland regions of Tajikistan and Kyrgyzstan (Scalise 2010).
 Despite this initiative, cross-border tensions have been on the rise, sometimes escalating into violent conflict (Usmanov 2018; Toktomushev 2017).
 In 2019, one border guard died, and 16 others were injured as a result of a shoot-out in a section of disputed border along Tajikistan’s Ghafurov district.

 KEY LAND ISSUES AND GOVERNMENT INTERVENTIONS

-ADB leads the Central Asian Countries Initiative for Land Management (CACILM) project, a 10-year (2006– 2016), multi-country, multi-donor program promoting sustainable land management in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
-Several donors will spend a total of about US$1.4 billion.
-The initiative includes a project entitled Rural Development and Demonstrating Local Responses to Combating Land Degradation and Improving Sustainable Land Management in southwest Tajikistan that focuses primarily on sustainable management of irrigated arid lands (ADB 2007c).
+ADB led the Central Asian Countries Initiative for Land Management (CACILM) project, a 10-year (2006– 2016), multi-country, multi-donor program promoting sustainable land management in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+Several donors spent a total of about US$1.4 billion.
+The initiative included a project entitled Rural Development and Demonstrating Local Responses to Combating Land Degradation and Improving Sustainable Land Management in southwest Tajikistan that focused primarily on sustainable management of irrigated arid lands (ADB 2007c).

-The United Nations Development Fund for Women (UNIFEM) and the Food and Agriculture Organization (FAO) collaborated on a pilot project that established 16 District Task Forces (DTFs) on land-related issues in three provinces.
-The task forces provide women with legal advice on land rights and offer classes on farm management and other skills.
-As of 2008, the DTFs served about 14,000 rural women and men.
-One result is that the proportion of farms registered to women rose from 2% in 2002 to 14% in 2008.
+In 2003, the United Nations Development Fund for Women (UNIFEM) and the Food and Agriculture Organization (FAO) collaborated on a pilot project that established 16 District Task Forces (DTFs) on land-related issues in three provinces.
+The task forces provided women with legal advice on land rights and offered classes on farm management and other skills.
+As of 2008, the DTFs served about 14,000 rural individuals.
+One positive result is that the proportion of farms registered to women rose from two percent in 2002 to 14 percent in 2008.
 District-level governments have adopted and are now funding the DTFs (UNIFEM 2010).

-Since the civil war, Tajikistan has seen a growth of national NGOs.
+Since the civil war, Tajikistan has seen a growth of national non-governmental organizations (NGOs).
 At the local level, some NGOs provide legal aid, seeds to farmers and micro-financing (USAID 2019a; World Bank 2014).
 For example, USAID sponsored Legal Aid Centers help protect farmers’ land-use rights.
-Overall, however, there is more evidence of international (as opposed to local) NGOs working with communities and female-headed households to claim their land-use rights (ADB 2000; ARD 2005a).
+Several donor-supported NGOs work with communities and female-headed households to claim their land-use rights.